karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/4-Electrostatic_Potential.md

 $$\int_a^b f(x) \, dx = -\int_b^a f(x) \, dx.$$

-Thank you for [this source](https://math.stackexchange.com/questions/1316529/why-does-an-integral-change-signs-when-flipping-the-boundaries).
+Thank you for [this source](https://math.stackexchange.com/questions/1316529/why-does-an-integral-change-signs-when-flipping-the-boundaries) for the explanation.
 It can also be explained in a different way, which is quite cool.

 ### Explanation two
 A fundamental property of integrals if we have $a \leq b \leq c$, then we can break up the integration bounds as